History of Shanghai: End of the Foreign Concessions

-Tightened Communist rule (1949–1980s)
+Early Communist rule (1949–1980s)

 Communist Transition

-Towards the end of the Chinese Civil War on May 27, 1949, Shanghai came under Communist control.
-Although the Republic of China Army vowed to make the city "China's Stalingrad" and the local population supported the Kuomintang, it surrendered to Chen Yi's People's Liberation Army forces with minimal resistance.
+In the last phases of the Chinese Civil War, the Shanghai Campaign brought the urban core of the city under the control of Chen Yi's People's Liberation Army and the Chinese Communist Party on May 25, 1949.
+The districts immediately north of Suzhou Creek were taken the next day and the entire present municipality including Chongming Island subsequently fell by the first days of June.
+The Republic of China Army had vowed to make the city "China's Stalingrad" the way it had previously contested Imperial Japanese control in 1937 but, having lost 153,000 men of its defending force of 210,000 in the city's outer districts, it was unable to sustain subsequent street-to-street fighting in the central districts, leading some scholars like Dikötter to consider their resistance "minimal".

-One of the first actions taken in the Chinese Communist Revolution was to kill people considered counter-revolutionaries.
+With the local population supportive of the Kuomintang, one of the first actions taken in the Chinese Communist Revolution was to kill people considered counter-revolutionaries.
 Places such as the Canidrome were transformed from elegant ballrooms to mass execution facilities.
 This included the mass arrest of thousands of vagrants, criminals, and rickshaw drivers beginning in December 1949, alongside a broader crackdown on gambling and prostitution.
 This reality has been largely censored, despite numerous western texts describing the hostile takeover following the arrival of the People's Liberation Army.

 Most foreign firms moved their offices from Shanghai to Hong Kong, specifically North Point, whose Eastern District became known as "Little Shanghai".
 Although the Communists initially tried to allow the city relative autonomy, its economy declined due to a Taiwanese blockade and Communist restrictions on foreign trade.